Falx/StoredAnimaCounter/README.md

 You can pick your format from a dropdown list.
 Configuration is saved in profiles.
 When selecting other formatting options, the output gets updated real time.

 ## Examples in LDB display addons
+A few examples on how to add Stored Anima output to your LDB display addons.

 ### ElvUI example